 What You Can Expect

-Start your 7-day tour of Spain traveling by comfortable coach from Malaga to Granada.
+Start your 7-day tour of Spain traveling by comfortable coach from Torremolinos to Granada.
 With your guide, visit UNESCO World Heritage-listed Alhambra palace and the Generalife Gardens, an amazing historic site that served as the last stronghold of the Moorish Kingdom until 1492.
 Have lunch at a local restaurant (own expense) before heading to your hotel for dinner and an overnight stay.
 At night, you may take an optional gypsy tour.
 This tour is focused on gypsy legends.

 Accommodation: Los Angeles Hotel (standard) or Hotel Abades Nevada Palace (superior) in Granada